gaelgoth/blog/urara/2023/vaporflow-startpage/+page.svelte.md

 ## The idea

-I started my TypeScript journey by using the [React Vite Boilerplate](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite), which provided a great starting point for building my own Chrome extension.
+I started my typescript journey by using the [React Vite Boilerplate](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite), which provided a great starting point for building my own Chrome extension.
 While exploring various open source projects, I stumbled upon [r/startpages](https://www.reddit.com/r/startpages/) subreddit, where I discovered numerous custom browser start page projects.
 I was inspired by the designs and decided to create my own start page with a minimalist approach that suits my needs.

 ## The implementation